esunn0412/Notion-Blog-Portfolio/README.md

 # Notion Blog Portfolio

-A modern personal portfolio and blog website powered by Notion CMS and built with Next.js.
+My personal portfolio and blog website powered by Notion CMS and built with Next.js.
 Features a dynamic blog system, responsive design, and optimized performance.

 ## Features